 Cons of bridge loans

 - Equity requirements: Many lenders require at least 20 percent equity in the current home.
 This can be a barrier to entry for some.

 - Financing requirements: The lender might only extend a bridge loan if you agree to use the same lender for your new home mortgage.

-- Higher rates: Bridge loans usually get higher interest rates and APRs compared to traditional loans.
+- Higher rates: Bridge loans usually have higher interest rates and APRs compared to traditional mortgages.